nhsengland/data-hazards-mock-up/docs/hazards/high-environmental-cost.md

 ## Description

-This hazard is appropriate where methodologies are energy-hungry, data-hungry (requiring more and more computation), or require special hardware that require rare materials.
+## Prompts

-### How could you measure the energy usage of your choice of technology?
+* How could you measure the energy usage of your choice of technology?

-### Are there more energy-efficient alternatives?
+* Are there more energy-efficient alternatives?

 ## More information